LabVIEW-Open-Source/Epoch-Time/README.md

 Taking the following date and time: January 9th, 2021 @ 11:50:22.587 in Montreal:

-- UTC DateTime = 2021-01-09T16:50:22.587Z
+- ISO Date-Time in UTC = 2021-01-09T16:50:22.587Z
-- Non UTC DateTime = 2021-01-09T11:50:22.587-05:00
+- ISO Date-Time in EST = 2021-01-09T11:50:22.587-05:00
 - ISO Date = 2021-01-09 or 20210109
 - ISO Calendar month  = 2021-01
 - ISO Week = 2021-W01
 - ISO Week-Day = 2021-W01-6
 - ISO Ordinal Date = 2021-009

-The reverse operation (ISO8601 DateString to Timestamp) supports all the above accepted formats, validates the input string for compliance and returns the ISO Format type matched.
+The reverse operation (ISO8601 String to Timestamp) supports all the above accepted formats, validates the input string for compliance and returns the ISO Format type matched.

 ![ISO8601](https://user-images.githubusercontent.com/11728548/104110687-0f52cc80-52a8-11eb-8888-462fc7243fbf.png "ISO8601")